FROM MOTOR SAILORS TO CAPESIZE BULKERS

 In the middle of the 90s the ship owner Jürgen Wehr adopted a fleet alignment programme for the new millennium and the next generation.
 So, at the beginning of 1996, delivery was taken of the SIGRID WEHR with 1150 TEU from the Polish shipyard Stocznia Szczecinska S.A., Stettin.
 Further new buildings were delivered from this yard.
 A total of nine container ships of type B170 with 1730 TEU were taken over until 2002.
 In addition eight container ships of 2500 TEU each were built in German shipyards.
 Six of them in Warnemünde and two at the Volkswerft Stralsund.
 These ships have been under operation for the shipping company since 2002.
 Together with two panamax container vessels, the container vessel fleet was increased to a total number of 19 units ranging from 1,700 to 5,100 TEU in 2006.
 As a result of the shipping crisis most of the KG-financed container ships were sold in 2013 and 2016.
 The company owned container ships (5,100 TEU and 2,500 TEU) were sold in the first half of 2017.

 In the bulk segment the company took over the management of four Panamax bulk carriers with 65,000 tonnage capacity in 1999.
 This move into the dry bulk sector initiated a fleet diversification.
 These older bulkers were sold, but a new modern fleet was ordered and is presently flying the blue-yellow-blue company flag.
-The Oskar Wehr bulk fleet presently consists of 10 vessels.
-Five Mitsui built MES 56 supramax bulkers, as well as five capesize bulkers of 176,000 tdw all built at New Times shipyard and delivered into service between 2010 and 2012.
+The Oskar Wehr operated bulk fleet presently consists of 22 vessels.
+Five Mitsui built MES 56 supramax bulkers as well as twelve handysize bulkers built 2010/2011 at Samjin and Zhenjiang Jiangsu.
+Five capesize bulkers of 176,000 tdw all built at New Times shipyard 2010/2011 are under technical management as well.